billyjean7293/ProjectII/README.md

 # ProjectII
-// This project is a collaboration between three other colleagues/classmates.
+// This project isfor Programming course
-// We are creating a top down rpg game.
-// Each person will contribute with git submissions/commits
+// a creatation of a basic scientific calculator